Alfresco/docs-alfresco/digital-workspace/latest/develop/manage.md

 export class AppExtensionsModule {}
 ```

-### Promoting in a different environment
+## Promote to a different environment

 The compiled application is available as a collection of files in the `dist` directory.
 If you want to use the application in a different environment all you need to do is copy the files over to your new server.

-### Testing
+## Testing

-Unit tests on the Content Application or the Digital Workspace are developed and executed using Karma, for more see [Karma](https://karma-runner.github.io/latest/index.html){:target="_blank"}.
+Unit tests on the Content Application or the Digital Workspace are developed and executed using Karma - for more see [Karma](https://karma-runner.github.io/latest/index.html){:target="_blank"}.

 Unit tests are developed in files with extension `specs.ts`.
 Almost every component has a related `specs.ts` file stored directly in the same folder as the component.
 A unit test can look like: